 “Fishing in Vermont is like fishing in Paradise,” according to Captain Nate Laskiewicz, a licensed captain and guide and founder of Vermont Lake Region Fishing Service.
 The Lake region of Vermont offers many choices of lakes to fish!
-Whether you want to be on a large body of water, or the secluded lake or pond in the Green Mountains, VTLRFS can make it happen.
+You can make it happen on a large body of water, or the secluded lake or pond in the Green Mountains.

 Don’t forget to pick up a Vermont fishing license

 “Pick some fruit to bring home”